 :: Be viral.
 Because LinkedIn explicitly is about networking, it is by definition viral.
 By fulfilling the needs of its community, LinkedIn grows organically and inexpensively, reducing both the costs of creating content and marketing its brand.

 Final factoid: As of June, LinkedIn’s stock market capitalization of $9.7 billion was greater than the combined value of the shares of the A.H.
 Belo, Gannett, GateHouse Media, Journal Communications, McClatchy, Media General, the New York Times Co., E.W.
 Scripps and the Washington Post Co.
+Does that tell you something?

 © Editor & Publisher